mooofin/PSPPS/README.md

 # PSPPS - A PlayStation Portable Emulator in Rust

 PSPPS is a work-in-progress emulator for the Sony PlayStation Portable (PSP), written in Rust.
-This project aims to explore the architecture of the PSP and the challenges of hardware emulation.
+This project aims to explore the architecture of the PSP and the challenges of hardware emulation

 ## Project Philosophy